Germans, EU/EEA applicants and candidates with equivalent admission status

 Bachelor's programmes and state examination in law

 A prescribed number of study places are available in every restricted-admission subject.
-After deducting a certain quota of places for hardship cases, second-degree applicants and foreign applicants, 80% of the study places are awarded based on the final grade received in the Abitur (German university entrance qualification), and 20% are allocated on the basis of waiting time.
-Waiting time corresponds to the number of semesters that have passed since you received your Abitur and were not enrolled at a German university.
+After deducting a certain quota of places for hardship cases, second-degree applicants and foreign applicants, 20 % of the study places are allocated to those who received the highest marks on their Abitur (German university entrance qualification), while 80 % are awarded through the university-wide selection procedure (AdH).
+In this selection procedure, the applicant's Abitur grade is improved by 0.1 for each semester of "waiting time" up to a maximum grade of 1.0.
+Waiting time is recognised as all semesters in which the applicant was not enrolled at a German university since receiving his/her Abitur.
 The number of waiting semesters is calculated automatically based on the data provided in your application.

-Your Abitur grade does not improve as the waiting time increases.
-Waiting semesters do not lapse.
-When you apply for admission, the grade awarded on your Abitur certificate and the current number of semesters of waiting time serve as the basis for the admission decision.
 There is no waiting list for future admission.
-In other words, if you have not been granted a study place in the current round of applications, you will have to reapply for admission in the following semester.
+If you have not been granted a study place in the current round of applications, you will have to reapply for admission in the following semester.

 State examination in medicine, pharmacy, dentistry